markhgbrewster/sales_tax_app/README.md

 Nevertheless, a command-line interface was implemented to handle string inputs, as demonstrating string-parsing skills seemed potentially relevant for the project.
 Additionally, due to possible ambiguities in how inputs might be formatted, an alternative command-line interface was developed, which allows users to input item attributes individually—this approach is likely to be more robust.

 As I was unsure if a command line interface would meet the requirements, a basic web server was created using only Ruby’s standard library.
-While this may be somewhat excessive for the current requirements, it could offer a user-friendly interface.
+However, I think may be somewhat excessive for the current requirements and that WEBrick has been removed from ruby.

+If it is indeed outwith the scope of this please ignore it.
+Equally, if you would like it to work with the singe string input type, please let me know and
+I would be happy to implement a textarea where the user can enter the item lines separated by a new line space then I can hook that in to the existing code.

 In a real project, I would normally seek clarification on requirements before implementing multiple interfaces.
 However, given the external nature of the task and limited time, I opted to implement all three interfaces to cover different potential use cases.